alex-react/sparkboard-tools/README.md

 **firebaseSubscription** - create a subscription object out of a Firebase manifest

-**Router** - Isomorphic router - a React mixin on the client, a standalone function on the server.

 **utils**

 - **safeStringify** - eliminates script tags from code